Accessibility barriers scavenger hunt

 Running this activity

-1. Meet everyone at your venue.
-Gather everyone together and explain that they'll be looking for any barriers that might make it hard for someone with a disability to access or enjoy the space.
+- Meet everyone at your venue.
+Gather everyone together and explain that they'll be looking for any barriers that might make it hard for everyone to access or enjoy the space.
 Make sure to give everyone a safety briefing for the venue and remind everyone to be respectful to other users.

 Reflection

 This activity was all about identifying barriers to accessibility in our community.
-Has anyone ever thought about how hard it might be for someone with a disability to navigate a public space?
+Has anyone ever thought about how hard it might be for a disabled person to navigate a public space?
 What kind of challenges do you think they face?
 What are some solutions you can think of to make places more accessible for everyone?

 Sometimes, we don’t notice the barriers until we actively look for them.
 Was there anything about accessibility that surprised you?
 What barriers might we have at Scouts?
 How can we make Scouts more accessible?